lawrenceevalyn/THE-DISS/README.md

-# Next-do: how do 18thC scholars define "popularity"?
+# Next-do: two popularity experiements: reprints, and topics

 # Thesis Map
 Map of the thesis at this stage: